liz-rondone/TrainSchedule/README.md

 # TrainSchedule
-Store train schedules using Firebase.
+Store train schedules using Firebase and MomentJS.